yoLotus/sketchfab_test_badges_072015/README.md

-**Attention** Le code présenté ici n'a rien à voir avec le projet Sketchfab en lui-même
+**Attention** Le code présenté n'est en aucun cas lié au code officiel du projet Sketchfab mais fait part d'un processus d'entretien.

-**Warranty** The code from this project has no link with the Sketchfab project
+**Warranty** The code from this project has no link with the official code of Sketchfab project but it is part of a job interview

 # Exercice proposé par Sketchfab